partiql/partiql-docs/RFCs/0007-rfc-bag-operators.md

 ## Appendix B — PartiQL Set Operator Grammar

 Aligning PartiQL parser implementation with the PartiQL specification.
 Right now, the parser will parse the arguments of each set operator as an expression, and the parser does not support the corresponding clause.
-Here is what we should consider updating our specifcation grammar to.
+Here is what we should consider updating our specification grammar to.

 ```antlr
 query